-Even granting all the righteousness that the young man might claim by the keeping of the commandments alone, -and there are yet many like him, -yet to him to all who, like him, expect righteousness by the law, the word of Christ is, "One thing you lack yet."
+To the young man, and others like him, that might claim righteousness by their keeping of the commandments alone, the word of Christ is, "One thing thou lackest yet."
 All such lack the justifying blood: they lack the sanctifying power of the perfect obedience of the Son of God.
 In short, they lack "the faith of Jesus;" and so must ever come short until, by accepting Christ, they attain to the righteousness of God, which is by faith.

 It is in Christ alone that man can reach the full stature of moral character in the sight of God.
-"Till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fullness of Christ" (Eph.
-4:13).
-However hard a man may strive for righteousness by keeping the law, yet, until he accepts Christ and finds in him the righteousness, which is of God by faith, against him the word, will ever stand, Thou hast "come short of the glory of God," "one thing you lack yet."
+"Till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fullness of Christ."
+Ephesians 4:13.
+However hard a man may strive for righteousness by keeping the law, yet, until he accepts Christ and finds in him the righteousness which is of God by faith, against him the word will ever stand, Thou hast "come short of the glory of God," "one thing thou lackest yet."